 Curing The Cause of Vaginal Odor

 If you’re dealing with fishy odor, burning during urination, and a gray, white, or green discharge, you may be dealing with BV (bacterial vaginosis).
 For this, I recommend trying boric acid suppositories.
-I use VeeFresh for their boric acid suppositories and their vaginal cleansing wash.
+It's best to check out our complete list so you can learn two things:

 Preventing The Return of Vaginal Odor

 Taking a vaginal probiotic will help maintain your microbiome, striking a balance between the good and bad bacteria in your vagina.
-I use Private Party from HUM Nutrition.
-It’s made from natural ingredients and is very affordable.
+Look for products that are made from natural ingredients and are very affordable.

-In addition to the boric acid suppositories and probiotic, I also purchased the following items to help get rid of my postpartum odor.
+In addition to the boric acid suppositories and probiotic, I also consulted my doctor with the following items to help get rid of my postpartum odor.
 Keep in mind that I did NOT have an infection, just some wacky hormones.

 Give Yourself a Break!

 I know how frustrating it can be during this delicate time to not feel like yourself and then add to the fact that you don’t smell like yourself, and you may start to spiral.
 Take a deep breath, arm yourself with the right feminine care products, and take care of yourself.
 Yes, you have your hands full, but you still deserve to look, feel, and smell your best.

 Things are anything but normal down there in the postpartum period, but with the right tools on hand, you can quell the smell and get back to feeling (and smelling) like yourself again.